Azure/autorest/Documentation/swagger-extensions.md

     }
   }
 ```

+### Single value enum as a constant
+- If the **single value** enum is a **required** model property or a **required** parameter then it is always treated as a constant.
+The `x-ms-enum` extension **is ignored**.
+  - Explanation: The above condition specifies that the server always expects the model property or the parameter and with a specific value.
+Hence, it makes sense to treat it as a constant.
+In the future, if more values are added to the Enum then, it is a breaking change for the API provided by the client library.
+- If the **single value** enum is an **optional** model property or an **optional** parameter and if `x-ms-enum` extension is provided then it will be honoured.

 ##x-ms-parameter-grouping
 By default operation parameters are generated in the client as method arguments.
 This behavior can sometimes be undesirable when the number of parameters is high. `x-ms-parameter-grouping` extension is used to group multiple primitive parameters into a composite type to improve the API.